klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### Smart Contract <a id="smart-contract"></a>

-This version is not contains common architecture's contract.
-This will be release soon.
+This is not supported yet.